jamemackson/example-search-with-ember/README.md

 2) make it look nice
   * `ember install ember-bootstrap`
   * add some simple css to style layout
-3) deploy to AWS S3
+3) deploy to github pages
-  * `ember install ember-cli-deploy`
+  * `ember install ember-cli-deploy ember-cli-deploy-build ember-cli-deploy-git`
-  * configure for S3 static site hosted deployment
+  * configure for deployment to gh-pages branch